Obstructive sleep apnea: Rapid Palatal Expansion

-In children, orthodontic treatment to expand the volume of the nasal airway, such as nonsurgical Rapid Palatal expansion is common.
+In children, orthodontic treatment to expand the volume of the nasal airway, such as nonsurgical rapid palatal expansion, is common.

 Since the palatal suture is fused in adults, regular RPE using tooth-borne expanders cannot be performed.
-Mini-implant assisted rapid palatal expansion (MARPE) has been recently developed as a non-surgical option for the transverse expansion of the maxilla in adults.
+Mini-implant-assisted rapid palatal expansion (MARPE) has been recently developed as a non-surgical option for the transverse expansion of the maxilla in adults.
 This method increases the volume of the nasal cavity and nasopharynx, leading to increased airflow and reduced respiratory arousals during sleep.
 Changes are permanent with minimal complications.

 Surgery

-Surgical treatments to modify airway anatomy, known as sleep surgery, are varied and must be tailored to the specific airway obstruction needs of a patient.
-Surgery is not considered a first line treatment for obstructive sleep apnea in adults.
-There are prospective, randomized, comparative clinical trials, and also a systematic Meta-analysis, showing evidence that conservative uvulopalatopharyngoplasty (UPPP) with or without tonsillectomy is effective in selected patients failing conservative treatment.
-For those with obstructive sleep apnea unable or unwilling to comply with first line treatment, the surgical intervention has to be adapted to an individual's specific anatomy and physiology, personal preference and disease severity.
-Uvulopalatopharyngoplasty with or without is the most common surgery for patients with obstructive sleep apnea.
-Studies have shown that treatment effect of tonsillectomy increases with tonsil size.
+Sleep surgery is a range of surgical treatments to modify airway anatomy.
+They are varied and are tailored to the specific location and nature of the airway obstruction for each individual.
+Surgery is not considered a first-line treatment for obstructive sleep apnea in adults.
+For people with obstructive sleep apnea who are unable or unwilling to comply with first-line treatment, surgical intervention is adapted to an individual's specific anatomy and physiology, personal preference, and disease severity.
+Uvulopalatopharyngoplasty (UPPP) with or without tonsillectomy is the most common surgery for OSA.
+It is effective in selected patients failing conservative treatment.
+In Tonsillectomy, the benefit of the surgery increases with tonsil size.
 However, there is little randomized clinical trial evidence for other types of sleep surgery.

-There are a number of different operations that may be performed:
+There are many different procedures which may be performed, including: